Can Querying for Bias Leak Protected Attributes? Achieving Privacy With Smooth Sensitivity

-where (a) holds since the size of the disadvantaged group decreased and advantaged group increased. $\lambda, \mu$ were not incremented because $h(x_j)=0$; (b) holds since $\lambda$ can be upper bounded by $N_1$, while $\mu$ can be upper bounded by $N_0-1$ since $h(x_j)=0$; and (c) is a maximization over all possible datasets to find the global sensitivity.
-The maximum occurs at $N_0=2$ and $N_1=n-2$, meaning, this dataset and the neighboring dataset with $N_0=1$ and $N_1=n-1$ have the largest sensitivity.
+where (a) holds since the size of the disadvantaged group decreased by one and that of the advantaged group increased. $\lambda, \mu$ was not incremented because $h(x_j)=0$.
+Next, (b) holds since $\lambda$ is upper bounded by $N_1$, while $\mu$ is upper bounded by $N_0-1$ since $h(x_j)=0$.
+Notice, this is the local sensitivity expression for the reference dataset.
+Hence, (c) is a maximization over all possible datasets to find the global sensitivity.
+The maximum occurs when $N_0=2$ and $N_1=n-2$, meaning, this dataset and the neighboring dataset with $N_0=1$ and $N_1=n-1$ have the largest sensitivity.